 These publications can help when installing the air conditioner.
 They can usually be found at the local library or purchased directly from the publisher.
 Be sure to consult the current edition of each standard.

-National Electrical Code ......ANSI/NFPA 70 Standard for the Installation of Air Conditioning and Ventilating Systems .....ANSI/NFPA 90A
+National Electrical Code......ANSI/NFPA 70

-Standard for Warm Air Heating and Air Conditioning Systems ......ANSI/NFPA 90B
+Standard for Warm Air Heating and Air Conditioning SystemsANSI/NFPA 90B

-Load Calculation for Residential Winter and Summer Air Conditioning ......
-ACCA Manual J
+Load Calculation for Residential Winter and Summer Air Conditioning ACCA Manual J

 For more information, contact these publishers: